marceelrf/enrichHarmonizome/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of enrichHarmonizome is to …
+The goal of enrichHarmonizome is to provide suport to access and download data from Hamonizome API.

 ## Installation